vituperative/i2pchat/docs/index.md

 ## Running

 On Linux, `make` creates `I2P-Messenger` executable in the current folder.
 Run it with `./I2P-Messenger`.

-When ran, switch yourself to online.
-It will generate your Destination address (a key) on first connect to SAM.
+* Before going online, check the network settings, and for best results, set the Signature Type to ECDSA_SHA512_P521
+* Select 'Online' from the drodown menu on the main window.
+When you first go online, your unique address (Destination) will be created when connecting to SAM
+* Your settings and contacts will be stored in ~/.i2pchat/ on Linux-based systems, or %APPDATA%\Roaming\I2P-Messenger\ on Windows